-- To fulfil our contractual obligations to you, for example to fulfil the terms of a promotion you have entered or to provide you with information you have requested;
+- To fulfil our contractual obligations to you, for example, to fulfil the terms of a promotion you have entered or to provide you with information you have requested;

 - To fulfil any legal requirements;

-- To meet our legitimate interests, for example to understand how you use our services, to contact you about these services and to develop and tailor our services following our interactions with you or to maintain the safety of staff and visitors, security of property at the Argent office, which necessarily involves the prevention and investigation of crime.
+- To meet our legitimate interests, for example, to understand how you use our services, to contact you about these services and to develop and tailor our services following our interactions with you or to maintain the safety of staff and visitors, security of property at the Argent office, which necessarily involves the prevention and investigation of crime.
 When we process personal information to meet our legitimate interests, we put in place robust safeguards to ensure that your privacy is protected and to ensure that our legitimate interests are not overridden by your interests or privacy and the use is proportionate;

 - It is necessary to protect someone in an emergency;

-We may obtain your consent to collect and use certain types of personal information, for example, in relation to our direct marketing activities or our cookies.
+- Generally, we do not rely on consent as a legal basis for processing your personal data although we may obtain your consent to collect and use certain types of personal information, for example, in relation to our direct marketing activities or our cookies.
 You may withdraw your consent to process your personal information at any time by contacting us using the details at the end of this privacy notice.

 Who we share personal information with

-Where it is in our legitimate interests, because you have contacted us for information or because we have a legal requirement to do so, we may share your personal information within Argent or its subsidiary undertakings for the fulfilment of the purpose for which you have contacted us or we have contacted you.
+We may share your personal information within Argent or its subsidiary undertakings for the fulfilment of the purpose for which you have contacted us or we have contacted you.